Exopy/exopy/docs/source/user_guide/instruments.rst

 currently using instruments.
 Note that currently only one part of the application can use instruments at any given time.

-Typically when starting a measure the instruments used in the measure should go from unused to used by the 'exopy.measure' plugin.
+Typically when starting a measurement the instruments used in the measurement should go from unused to used by the 'exopy.measurement' plugin.